 The historical capital, Delhi is a foodies’ paradise.
 From street food to international cuisines, Delhi, or as we lovingly call ‘Dilli’, can blow your mind in every expanse.

 Tipping Practices are similar to most other parts of the world.
-Most restaurants include a service charge of 10% in the bills, but tipping in general is at customers’ discretion which could vary from 2% to 8%.
+Most restaurants include a service charge of 10% in the bills, but tipping in general is at customers’ discretion which could vary from 5% to 10%.
 The local currency is preferred while tipping.
-Naturally, it is never compulsory and should only be done if you are happy with the service.
-However, tipping is not a common practice while using a radio taxi/ call taxi (like Uber, Ola) or even autos (tuktuks).